allthingslinux/tux/docs/content/developer/concepts/database/models.md

 title: Database Models
 ---

+# Database Models

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

 ## Overview

 Tux uses SQLModel for type-safe database models that combine SQLAlchemy and Pydantic.
 All models inherit from a custom BaseModel class providing automatic timestamp management, serialization utilities, and PostgreSQL-specific features.